-DA algorithms often suffer from slow convergence, which is not surprising given the close connection between DA and the notoriously slow to converge EM algorithm \citep[see e.g.][]{vand:meng:2001}.
+DA algorithms often suffer from slow convergence, which is not surprising given the close connection between DA and the notoriously slow to converge EM algorithm (see, e.g., van Dyk and Meng, \citeyear {vandmeng2001}).
 Over the last decade, a great deal of effort has gone into modifying the DA algorithm to speed convergence.
-See, for example, \citet{meng:vand:1999}, \citet{liu:wu:1999}, \citet{liu:saba:2000}, \citet{vand:meng:2001}, \citet{papa:robe:skol:2007}, \citet{hobe:marc:2008} and \citet{yu:meng:2011}.
-In this paper, we focus on the so-called sandwich algorithm, which is a simple alternative to the DA algorithm that often converges much faster.
-Let $r(y'|y)$ be an auxiliary Mtd (or Mtm) that is reversible with respect to $f_Y$, and consider a new Markov chain, $\{\tilde{X}_n\}_{n=0}^\infty$, that moves from $\tilde{X}_n=x$ to $\tilde{X}_{n+1}$ via the following \textit{three-step} procedure.
+See, for example, Meng and van Dyk (\citeyear{mengvand1999}), Liu and Wu (\citeyear {liuwu1999}), Liu and Sabatti (\citeyear{liusaba2000}), van Dyk and Meng (\citeyear{vandmeng2001}), Papaspiliopoulos, Roberts and Sk\"old (\citeyear{paparobeskol2007}), Hobert and Marchev (\citeyear{hobemarc2008}) and Yu and Meng (\citeyear{yumeng2011}).
+In this paper we focus on the so-called sandwich algorithm, which is a simple alternative to the DA algorithm that often converges much faster.
+Let $r(y'|y)$ be an auxiliary Mtd (or Mtm) that is reversible with respect to $f_Y$, and consider a new Markov chain, $\{\tilde{X}_n\}_{n=0}^\infty$, that moves from $\tilde{X}_n=x$ to $\tilde{X}_{n+1}$ via the following \textit{three-step} procedure (see Procedure~\ref{proc2}).